hieu-pv/docker-confluence/README.md

 docker-compose up -d
 ```

-### Step 2: Access to localhost:8080, follow installation process and copy your Server ID, stop on "License Activation Screen"
+### Step 2: Get your Server ID

+Access to http://localhost:8080 then follow installation process, you can see your `Server ID` after few steps

+### Step 3: Get your decoder file

 Copy decoder file from container, xxx is version of decoder file